dniel/traefik-forward-auth0/docs/auth0.md

 For some reason I cant find any field in the rule context when running the rules that contains the resulting verified and filtered permissions list.
-The only info I have found about the RBAC in the context of a running rule is the object autorization on the context that contains the assigned roles to the user.
+The only info I have found about the RBAC in the context of a running rule is the authorization object on the context which contain the assigned roles of the user.
 See the example rule below.

 ```javascript
 function (user, context, callback) {